 Remember the days when taking a trip was like getting ready for an adventure, especially if you were flying?
 Unfortunately in today’s environment traveling at all can be cause for anxiety.
 Small decisions made before you begin your journey can minimize the apprehension and make the travel experience a much more positive one.
 The following few tips are to help you navigate through the airport system, and hopefully, give you back a positive sense of adventure for your next journey:

-ARRIVE EARLY – We recommend arriving at the airport an hour and a half prior to the departure time of your flight.
+ARRIVE EARLY – We recommend arriving at the airport two hours prior to the departure time of your flight, especially during early morning flights.
 This will give you the opportunity to check in early, get through the passenger screening process, and locate your departure gate without worrying about missing the flight.
 Some users assume that because the Rogue Valley International – Medford Airport is not a large hub, there won’t be any hindrances to catch a flight at the last minute.
 Unfortunately, you never know when an issue could arise causing an unexpected delay, such as a ticket kiosk being down, a family of six arranging seat assignments with the ticket agent, or someone who’s over packed their bag and is repacking in line.